MacarronGlasses/MacarronGlasses/README.md

 - 👋 Hi, I’m @MacarronGlasses
-- I’m interested in Not going insane learning _C/C++, Python, Java, SQL and COBOL_ 💻
+- I’m interested in Not going insane learning _C/C++, Java, SQL, Assembly and COBOL_ 💻
 - I’m currently losing my shit 👍
 - I’m looking to collaborate on any kind of projects where i can learn more.
 - _**you can contact me on discord**_: katztomfoolery